By Megan Hale. Last Updated 4th July 2025.

 Criminal Injury Claim FAQs

-This section will answer some frequently asked questions linked to using a criminal injuries compensation authority calculator.
+This section addresses some frequently asked questions related to making criminal injury claims and using a CICA compensation calculator.

-If you still have any questions on criminal injury claims or about using a criminal injuries compensation calculator, you can contact Compensation Calculator UK for free advice.
-You can get in touch via phone or online using the details included within the guide.
+If you still have any questions on criminal injury claims or about using a criminal injuries compensation calculator, you can contact our advisors for free, no-obligation assistance.

 Page by XR